sal-razzaq/aws-api-to-lambda/README.md

 - The requests received by these endpoints are handled by a single lambda function.

 - The request transformation and processing information is provided in the "Integration Request" of the API Gateway.

+- We used POST (for hello) and GET (for bye).